Posted by Kara Franklin ● April 20, 2022

 How to Become a Successful Insurance Agent

+Once you become a licensed agent, you probably want to be a successful one.
 There is no doubt about it: being an insurance agent is difficult.
 Agents must maintain expert product knowledge in a field that changes rapidly.
 Plus, the insurance industry is highly competitive.
 No matter whether you are newly licensed or a veteran agent, these qualities and tips can help you become a more successful insurance agent.

 - Your clients are the most important part of your business